Additional Examination Attempts

 You can use your additional attempts to retake an examination which you have already failed three times.
 Up to two of your additional attempts may be used to retake an examination that you have already passed but would like to try to achieve a better grade.

 If an exam consists of several individual parts, you may also use an additional attempt to retake one part of the exam.
+If you want or need to retake two or more individual parts of the same module one time each, you only need to use one additional examination attempt.

 You cannot use an additional attempt to retake an exam which you failed due to (attempted) cheating.